 |More Coming Soon…|

-If the world of poetry publication is a bit to stressful and you’d rather get your work out in the world on your own accord, you can always self-publish.
+How do I self-publish poetry books and posts?
+If the world of poetry publication is a bit too stressful and you’d rather get your work out in the world on your own accord, you can always self-publish.
 Just be careful.
 There are a lot of money-grabbing self-publish resources out there that prey on new poets.
 I recommend self-publishing poetry on WordPress or relying on Amazon KDP.
 Take home point: you shouldn’t have to pay to get published.

+What are the easiest poetry journals to get into?
 While there are plenty of poetry magazines with high acceptance rates out there, you don’t want to send your poetry to just anyone.
-I highly recommend using this vetted list of poetry publications to make sure you’re only submitting to journals with editorial standard.
-This will help you know and in the long run!
+I highly recommend using this vetted list of poetry publications to make sure you’re only submitting to journals with editorial standards.
+This will help you now and in the long run!

+Where can I find a beginner poetry magazine list?
 If you’re a beginner or a new poet, you’ll want to start submitting your poetry to magazines for new poets.
-I’ve created poetry magazines lists for new poets (this one) and experienced poets (find the poetry magazine list for experienced poets here).
+I’ve created poetry magazines lists for new poets (this one) and experienced poets (see my list of best poetry magazines).

+How do I find poetry magazine acceptance rates?
 When it comes to magazines for new poets, there are a few good resources out there, but none as promising as Duotrope.
-Now, it’s a shame that poets have to pay for it (which is a big downside seeing that this isn’t a passion known for pay), but it does include some great data on each magazine.
+Now, it’s a shame that poets have to pay for it (which is a big downside seeing that this isn’t a passion with much financial incentive), but it does include some great data on each magazine.
 That said, it’s all still approximated based on poet submission statistics.
 I’ve been able to talk to editors to figure out their approximate acceptance rates, and some Duotrope listings aren’t very accurate.

 Vita Brevis Press’ first poetry anthology was a #1 bestselling new poetry release on Amazon.
 This list was written and is maintained by Brian Geiger, writer, founder, and editor for Vita Brevis Press.
 Vita Brevis Press is a bestselling small publisher dedicated to emerging and established poets, circulating their work in an online magazine and in physical anthologies.
 Vita Brevis Poetry Magazine publishes some of the best emerging poets out there, pairing their work with tonally relevant artwork.